 Each REST API functions a bit differently.
-There isn’t a single way of doing things, and this flexibility and variety is what fuels the need for accurate and clear documentation.
-As long as there is variety with REST APIs, there will be a strong need for technical writers to provide documentation.
+There isn’t a single way of doing things, and this flexibility and variety fuel the need for accurate and clear documentation.
+(I’ll explain more about REST APIs in the What is a REST API?)
+As long as REST APIs vary from one to another, there will be a strong need for technical writers to provide documentation.

 As you can see, the client wants to find “someone who’ll emulate Dropbox’s documentation.”

 Why does the look and feel of the documentation matter so much?
 With API documentation, there is no GUI interface for users to browse.
 Instead, the documentation is the interface.
 Employers know this, so they want to make sure they have the right resources to make their API docs stand out as much as possible.

 Here’s what the Dropbox API doc site looks like:

 It’s not a sophisticated design.
 But its simplicity and brevity are what make it appealing.
 When you consider that the API documentation is more or less the product interface, building a sharp, modern-looking doc site is paramount for credibility and traction in the market.
 (I dive into the job market for API documentation later.)
 Basically, if you have strong technical skills and experience writing for developers, you can have nearly any job you want in Silicon Valley and command a base salary of $100-$150k or more.

 API doc is a new world for most tech writers